Sunset clouds sky

 …and sometimes an unexpected ailment can cause an unseen detour — sometimes on a permanent basis.
 Someone very close to me recently informed me that he has suffered from significant hearing loss and could possibly be deaf in as few as two years.
 Suddenly, I am researching answers for him and asking people who are in similar situations for advice; and once again — in a feeble attempt to relate to something as serious as hearing loss — I thought about what if it happened to me.
 How would it impact my passion for travel?
 How could I hear the music which I have enjoyed without any second thought as to how valuable is the sense of hearing?
 What about hearing the voices of family and friends?
 My thoughts then wandered towards the loss of sight and other senses.
 My mind just tends to meander that way.

-There are times where life throws something unexpected at me and I have no choice but to deal with it; but I have to remind myself — or be reminded — that I am extremely fortunate that I am not required to take a single form of medication.
-I have no allergies; I rarely get headaches; and — as you can probably tell from some of the trip reports I have posted here at The Gate — I can go through some rather strenuous situations while traveling and usually emerge unscathed in terms of health.
+Life at times throws something unexpected at me and I have no choice but to deal with it; but I have to remind myself — or be reminded — that I am extremely fortunate that I have no allergies; I rarely get headaches; and — as you can probably tell from some of the trip reports I have posted here at The Gate With Brian Cohen — I can go through some rather strenuous situations while traveling and usually emerge unscathed in terms of health.
 I cannot begin to say how thankful I am — and I would not trade my good health for anything else in the world.

-You can wander around BoardingArea — heck, go read weblogs and news articles outside of BoardingArea — and see all sorts of complaints and gripes about some of the most minute aspects of travel, miles and points.
-I am especially guilty of that myself — and I offer no apologies for that.
+You can wander around BoardingArea — in fact, go read weblogs and news articles outside of BoardingArea — and see all sorts of complaints and gripes about some of the most minute aspects of travel, miles, points, and credit cards.
+I have been especially guilty of that myself — and I offer no apologies for that.
 It is ironically wonderful that those are usually our biggest concerns at certain points in our lives — enhanced when other people can relate.
 That is why we are all here at BoardingArea, right?

 I am asking you for a small favor: please take a moment of your time — now, later, tomorrow, whenever — to think about the aspects of your life which you deem fortunate for yourself.
 Is it the family and friends who are close to you?
 Is it your chosen occupation which you cannot believe someone is paying you to do?
 Is it what you have already experienced in your life which has significantly enriched you?
 Is it excellent health?
 Is it travel?